 However, for the bee sting, those home remedies have not been medically proven can help you on reducing the swollen skin.
 Whereas, ice packs alone is the best home remedies suggested by the medical team so far.

 The swollen skin might be painful within few hours and the swelling also itching will stay about a week.
 If the swollen skin is not reducing within those days, consider seeking for medical help.

 After practicing the three steps above, you should check your bee sting, if after a couple of hours the swelling part is still in pain or extremely itchy, applying calamine lotion can be a great help for the redness and also the swollen part.
 The minty sensation can also instantly reduce the itch level that you might undergo.

 If the itch you feel is not reducing within a week or so, taking an antihistamine that contains diphenhydramine such as Benadryl is recommended.
 Prevent from scratching your skin after you are being stung, it will only cause your swelling worse and increase the risk of infection.

 Call Emergency Medical Assistant

-If you have seen your doctor during the time you had your allergy in the past, the doctor might had prescribed you with an emergency Epinephrine Autoinjector to reduce your body’s allergic response.
+If you have seen your doctor during the time you had your allergy in the past, the doctor might have prescribed you with an emergency Epinephrine Autoinjector to reduce your body’s allergic response.
 Knowing well of how to use the pen is very recommended for you and for people who are around you most of the times.

 Always being prepared with a small oxygen tank is a very good prevention for your severe allergic reaction.
-This will help you during the time you are having hard time breathing.
+This will help you during the time you are having a hard time breathing.
 However, this is only a temporary short time help.
 So calling your emergency contact soon after you are stung is your very first option to do.